About NOPTA

 • Manage the submission and release of data.

-• Decision maker for the approval and registration of transfers and dealings, including consideration of the financial and technical capacity of prospective titleholders.
+• Decision maker for the approval and registration of a change in control of a company, transfers and dealings, and for granting of short-term petroleum and GHG titles.

-• Maintain the public registers of offshore petroleum and greenhouse gas titles.
+• Maintain the public registers of offshore petroleum, greenhouse gas titles and offshore electricity licences.

-• Cooperate with NOPSEMA on matters relating to the administration and enforcement of the OPGGS Act and regulations.
+• Cooperate with the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) on matters relating to the administration and enforcement of the OPGGS Act and associated regulations.

-• Collecting levies and fees in accordance with government policy and NOPTA’s approved Cost Recovery Implementation Statement.
-Maintaining a special account consistent with the requirements of the Public Governance, Performance and Accountability Act 2013.
+• Collect levies and fees in accordance with government policy and NOPTA’s approved Cost Recovery Implementation Statements.

 Background to the establishment of NOPTA